-Over 2020, Ethical Corporation through both our events and in our magazine will continue to help companies grapple with the complex global challenges they face as they seek to act responsibly.
+Over 2020, Ethical Corporation through both our virtual events and in our magazine will continue to help companies grapple with the complex global challenges they face as they seek to act responsibly.

 In 2020 companies have the opporutnity to support or sponsor articles within our monthly issues as well as sponsor our market-leading events.
 This provides a unique opportunity to showcase thought leadership, across a multitude of issues, to a global community of over 100,000 business professionals.
 If this is of interest do contact email@example.com

 Thought-leaders from business, NGOs, and the investment community, including Mike Barry, John Elkington, Paul Druckman, Mindy Lubber, Lise Kingo, Sally Uren, and Sunny Verghase will lay out their marching orders for business in the coming decade of action, outlining what they will need to do to respond to the existential threat of climate change, and achieve the SDGs.

 2020 is the year that companies in the Consumer Goods Forum committed to end deforestation in their supply chains, yet this deadline will be missed by the vast majority.
 This month, we will do a deep dive into the supply chains for palm oil and forest and timber products, and assess new strategies companies are implementing to fulfil those commitments, including Mars’ move to radically shorten its palm oil supply chain and the adoption of landscape-level approaches by companies like Unilever and Nestlé.
 We will also examine the impact of palm oil boycotts by companies and consumers.

 In part 2 of our series on deforestation risk supply chains we will look at the climate risk commodities of soya and beef, with a focus on Brazil as well as North America and Europe.